This document describes upstreams: list of servers that are selected by Rspamd using the specific algorithm to establish a connection.

 Selects upstreams randomly ignoring priorities.

 Rspamd monitors each upstream for errors.
 If an error occurs, Rspamd places the upstream in monitoring mode during which it analyzes the error rate.
-The error rate is calculated as errors / time elapsed since monitoring start, usually set by options max_errors and error_time.
-If the error rate exceeds the desired limit (max_errors / error_time), Rspamd marks the upstream as inactive, unless no active upstreams are available.
-Any successful connection during the monitoring state returns the upstream to the active state.
+The error rate is calculated as errors

-When an upstream reaches the error rate limit, Rspamd marks it as inactive and waits for a certain period of time, configured by the revive_time option, before restoring the upstream to the active list.
-The entire process is illustrated in the following scheme:
+When an upstream reaches the error rate limit, Rspamd marks it as inactive and waits for a certain period of time, configured by the revive_time

-Rspamd treats upstreams defined with their names differently.
-During the revive_time, Rspamd attempts to re-resolve these names and inserts any new IP addresses into the upstream list.
+, which is by default set to 1 minute.
 If a name has multiple addresses, Rspamd includes all of them.
 The addresses are then selected using round-robin rotation with error checking.
 Unlike upstream configurations, errors are persistent and not cleared after successful attempts.
 Therefore, Rspamd always selects an address with a lower error count.
 This approach is taken to disable an IPv6 address, for example, if IPv6 is improperly configured in the system.

-Starting from version 2.0, Rspamd also performs background resolution of all upstreams every lazy_resolve_time + jitter(0.1 * lazy_resolve_time).
+.
 By default, this value is set to 1 hour, but you can customize it in the configuration (options -> upstreams section).
 This allows Rspamd to update its knowledge of upstream IP addresses, ensuring efficient and reliable connections.
-SRV based upstreams are resolved in two steps: one for SRV record resolution and one for targets resolution.
+SRV-based upstreams are resolved in two steps: one for SRV record resolution and one for target resolution.